TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/09.Unit-9/docs.md

 **Evaluating Group Discussions:**

 Part of your responsibility as the facilitator will be to evaluate student participation in group discussions.
-You can do this by keeping a student list with you in each class and then providing a score for each student at the end of the class based on the rubric provided below.
+You can do this by keeping a student list with you in each learning lab and then providing a score for each student at the end of the learning lab based on the rubric provided below.

 | **Emerging (0-64%)**                                                                                                                                                                                                                                                                                                               | **Developing (65-89%)**                                                                                                                                                                                                                                                                                                                                           | **Mastering (90-100%)**                                                                                                                                                                                                                                                                                                                                                    |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | N*ever to almost never:* (a) demonstrates *active* listening (as indicated by disengaged body language and no to rare comments that build on others’ remarks), (b) initiates any contributions in class or small groups, (c) makes insightful or constructive comments, (d) helps maintain a supportive space for others to speak. | S*ometimes to fairly often:* (a) demonstrates *active* listening (as indicated by somewhat to often engaged body language and comments that build on others’ remarks), (b) initiates a contribution at least once in a class or small group discussion; (c) makes insightful or constructive comments, (d) helps maintain a supportive space for others to speak. | *Very often to nearly always*: (a) demonstrates *active* listening (as indicated by fully engaged body language and comments that build on others’ remarks), (b) initiates more than one contribution in a class or small group discussion, (c) makes insightful or constructive comments, (d) creates a space for others to speak and takes initiative to include others. |
-***Note:*** An absence for **one** class will not result in a loss of participation marks.
+***Note:*** An absence for **one** learning lab will not result in a loss of participation marks.

 ### Part 3: Assignments Reminders

-After the class is done remind students that they will need to work on two assignments during their homework time.
+After the learning lab is done remind students that they will need to work on two assignments during their homework time.
 First, they will need to provide a Journal Response.

 Next, they need to provide a case study response.
 They are asked to choose ONE of the case studies that interests them from Chapter 6 and answer the questions for it that are provided at the end of the case.
 This case study response is part 4 of 6.